billyb2/game/README.md

 To buld for release mode:
 `cargo make build-release`

-Thanks th `bevy_webgl2`, this game can run on the web!
+Thanks to `bevy_webgl2`, this game can run on the web!
 When running the game, expect to wait a few seconds on the page with a completely blank, or a canvas with black lines.
 This is because web builds are typically slower, since they're single threaded.
 Because of this, WASM builds will be release by default.

+I'd recommend using Chrome (or Chromium based browsers like Brave) for testing WASM builds.
+The performance on Firefox is pretty bad (30 fps) without messing with flags, and even then it's still slightly worse than Chrome.

 To build for the WASM (Web ASseMbly), run:
 `cargo make serve`

+To run a debug WASM build (not recommended since the performance is horrible), run:
+`cargo make serve-debug`